 DomesticShelters.org is a service of Theresa's Fund, an Arizona-based 501(c)3 non-profit charity started in 1992 by Preston V. McMurry, Jr. Launched In 2014, DomesticShelters.org provides the first and most extensive searchable digital database of domestic violence programs and shelters in the U.S. and Canada, as well as one of the largest sources of resources, tools and information for people experiencing and working to end domestic violence.
 DomesticShelters.org is also the host of the Purple Ribbon Awards, the first comprehensive awards program honoring the countless heroes of the domestic violence movement.

 Learn more at DomesticShelters.org.

+Contacts:

 For more information on The Red Jumpsuit Apparatus: steve@launchpad.bz

 For more information on DomesticShelters.org: ashley@domesticshelters.org